-6 Ideal Foods to Maintain Normal Hemoglobin Levels
+Six Foods to Help Maintain Normal Hemoglobin Levels

-Achieving normal hemoglobin levels is easy and you can do it with food, provided that you’re not suffering from a more serious condition.
+Attaining normal hemoglobin levels is easy and you can do it with various foods as long as you don't have a more serious condition.

-What to eat to have normal hemogloblin levels
+What to take to have normal hemoglobin levels?

 - Brussels sprouts

 It’s not just important for pregnancy.
-Folic acid is also important for hemoglobin levels, since it helps the creation of red blood cells.
+Folic acid is also important for hemoglobin levels since it helps with the proper development of red blood cells.

 So, we want to offer another list that will help you design a dish to bring your hemoglobin levels back to normal.